|HPS 0410||Einstein for Everyone|

 In 1907, Einstein had predicted the gravitational bending of light.
 But he did not realize that it might actually be tested at the time of a solar eclipse.
 After his 1907 Jahrbuch article, Einstein's efforts were redirected towards the puzzle of the quantum.
 In 1911, however, he returned to theorize about gravity.
 He realized then that his prediction of the gravitational bending of light could be tested at a solar eclipse.
 He wrote another paper developing this idea and also other aspects of his theory.

 Einstein was keen to see this test undertaken.
 The greatest difficulty was that it required a solar eclipse and that meant that astronomers must place themselves precisely in its path.
 That need eventually led to astronomers traveling to the Crimea and to both Southern Africa and South America.
 In 1913, Einstein wrote to the American astronomer G. E. Hale asking whether the test could be undertaken without an eclipse.

 Hale responded that it could not.
 The brightness of the sky near an uneclipsed sun in just too great.

-In 1907, Einstein had also concluded that the speed of light, and not just its direction, would also be affected by the gravitational field.
+In 1907, Einstein had also concluded that the speed of light, and not just its direction, would be affected by the gravitational field.
 The effect was closely connected with the gravitational slowing of clocks and is almost entirely a consequence of the relativity of simultaneity.
 One can see how it comes about with a similar set of spacetime diagrams.
 The clocks A, A', B and B' all accelerate uniformly in a Minkowski spacetime and in a way that ensures that the distance from A to A' remains the same as from B to B'.
-A light signal propates from A to A' and a second light signal propagates from B to B'.
+A light signal propagates from A to A' and a second light signal propagates from B to B'.

 The figure shows the hypersurfaces of simultaneity of an inertial observer.
 Of course the inertial observer will judge the two light signals to propagate at the same speed.
 That is just familiar special relativity.